-Below, you will find information on development of bilateral coordination needed for feeding skills in kids who are challenged with using both hands together in a coordinated manner.
-Development of bilateral coordination skills is necessary for improved self-feeding in toddlers and improves through the childhood years.
+Below, you will find resources on feeding developmental milestones and information on development of bilateral coordination that are needed for the feeding skills to use both hands together in a coordinated manner.
+These bilateral coordination milestones are needed for independent feeding skills, so let’s break this down.

 When thinking about development of self-feeding, consider the following issues related to bilateral coordination difficulty and try using some of the bilateral coordination activities based on development of bilateral coordination to improve feeding skills.

 Related: For several ideas to support bilateral coordination skills while indoors, try our list of Winter Bilateral Coordination Activities that kids will love!

 Bilateral Coordination Milestones

 Bilateral coordination development begins prior to birth, while in the womb with the physical movements felt by the mother.
 From there and immediately after birth, bilateral coordination milestones are achieved.

 Amazon affiliate links are included in this post.

 Development of bilateral coordination in self-feeding depends greatly on the child’s developmental level.
 Below, we’ll go through feeding milestones by age.

 Development of feeding skills is just one skill that is a great way to to assess and analyze the development of bilateral coordination.
 Also, development of fine motor skills and visual motor skills have an impact on coordination of the hands in self-feeding.